 - The facility is named for Georgetown University’s Board of Regents, who, as representatives of the university, provide intimate connections to other potential Georgetown supporters through their personal and professional associations.

 FACILITATION OF INNOVATIVE STUDENT LEARNING

 Home to the biology, chemistry, and physics departments, Regents Hall’s facilities will support innovative science education at Georgetown.
 Its teaching spaces are designed in collaboration with faculty and education specialists to support innovative teaching approaches.
 The space will cater to science at Georgetown, which is focused on student mentorship, is applicable to policy and the outside world, and is highly collaborative

 The design of Regents Hall will promote interdisciplinary research.
 Each floor of the building will house researchers from more than one department.
 The building contains strategically built collaborative spaces for students and faculty, with wide corridors and student lounges located throughout the building.
 It conveniently connects to the Thomas & Dorothy Leavey Center (Georgetown’s student center) and has outdoor patio space that connects it with the Hariri Building, home of the McDonough School of Business.

 LEADERSHIP IN ENERGY AND ENVIRONMENTAL DESIGN (LEED)

 Regents Hall will be an environmentally friendly “green” building, obtaining a Gold LEED rating from the U.S. Green Building Council, a goal set by President DeGioia.
-Heating and cooling is accomplished through chilled beams, an energy efficient and environmentally friendly way to regulate temperature in the building.
+Heating and cooling is accomplished through chilled beams, an energy-efficient and environmentally friendly way to regulate the temperature in the building.
 Slats on windows offer daylighting, reflect glare, and reduce electricity needs.
-Most of the furniture, doors, cabinets, and lab benches are made from renewable materials.
+Most of the furniture, doors, cabinets and lab benches are made from renewable materials.
 The majority of building materials originate from recycled materials and were secured from local distributors.